 The best part?
 The more data that an AI algorithm is given, the more accurate it becomes over time.
 With this much power, you can predict your call volumes and average handle time (AHT) much easier and with greater accuracy.

 A cutting-edge forecasting tool will let you see exactly how accurate it is.
 An essential feature for you to check for is the ability to save versions of a forecast for later use.
 This allows you to compare your forecast against actuals.
 For example, you can compare a call volume forecast—that you used to create your staffing schedule— with your current incoming calls.
 This type of feature comes standard in injixo.
 If it’s important to you, you may want to add this feature to your must-have list.

 Forecasting accurately for your data

 Your next WFM software may have all the tech bells and whistles, but your data is important, too.
 The accuracy of your forecast depends on your historical data.
-That’s why this is another must-have criteria for choosing your ideal WFM tool.
+That’s why this is another must-have criterion for choosing your ideal WFM tool.
 Your integrations and the quality of the data may determine your choice of software.
-Let us take a closer look with some examples.
+Let us take a closer look at some examples.

 Your integrations matter

 In a simple world, the Automatic Call Distributor (ACD) you use is perfect.
 You have little to no outages.
 The data collected is accurate and usable.
 For you, the logical next step is to choose a WFM tool that integrates best with your ACD.
 In this scenario, the choice of your winning WFM software is clear.
 But, the world is not always this simple…

 If you have a custom or homegrown ACD, the quest to find the right WFM solution may be harder.
 Some companies may try to sell you their own ACD solution as part of their WFM suite.
 If you are happy with your ACD, a WFM vendor should not force you into an IT overhaul.